ajpinedam/maui-wiki/Migrating-from-Xamarin.Forms-(Preview).md

 ## Migration Feedback

+Please File Issues [here](https://github.com/maddymontaquila/maui-migration-samples/issues/new?assignees=&labels=&template=trial-migration-template.md&title=[MIGRATION]+Your+migration+name+here), we want to hear good news, bad news, any rants, all issues, basically everything! 😁😁

+Please provide us with all the feedback around migration or even if we have steps missing in the manual migration guide.
+The issue has a template to make providing feedback to us super easy.
+If you have a migrated sample and it is OSS, please let us know and we can include it in the samples linked here.
+All samples provided will be the test sample set for upgrade-assistant.
+The more we can teach the tool, the easier migrations will get! 😇

 # [WIP] .NET Upgrade Assistant Steps

 At this time the .NET Upgrade Assistant will do the first few steps for you.
 Be aware, this tool is incomplete.
-Please [file feedback](https://github.com/dotnet/upgrade-assistant/issues) so we can improve the tool for everyone!
+Please [file feedback](https://github.com/maddymontaquila/maui-migration-samples/issues/new?assignees=&labels=&template=trial-migration-template.md&title=[MIGRATION]+Your+migration+name+here) so we can improve the tool for everyone!

 ## Get Started